You are viewing a story from harrypotterfanfiction.com

 “Cissy!” came a high-pitched voice from across the hall.
 Hurried footsteps grew louder and louder, moving in her direction.
 Narcissa was far too dazed and fatigued to notice Nixie and Vesper approaching her.

-Without saying a word, they all made their way to the girl’s lavatory, which was thankfully empty.
+Without saying a word, they all made their way to the Common Room and up to the girl’s dormitory, which was thankfully empty.
 Narcissa splashed her face with cold, gratifying water, her eyes widening a bit at the sudden chill.
+She spent a few minutes scrubbing harshly at the mascara that had stained her skin from all the crying she’d done last night.
 She turned to face Nixie and Vesper, who were staring at her pitifully.

 “Please you two, don’t treat me as if I’m a patient,” Narcissa snapped.

 Her friends didn’t take her sudden outburst to heart.
 Instead they asked, “What on earth happened last night?
 Why didn’t you ever come back to the Common Room?”